 The rate of GST on a car belonging to a specific category with a particular fuel type and engine capacity is factored in to calculate the final sale price.

 Hyundai i20 comes at a price range of Rs.6.49 lakh and Rs.8.3 lakh and attracts taxation as per the car GST rates.
 In addition to that, the car will also attract applicable cess among other charges.

 Used car dealers pay taxes on the difference between the selling price and the buying price of a second-hand car.
 It helps to eliminate the cascading effect of taxation.
 In case, the margin of the transaction is negative; dealers do not have to pay GST on car.
 Additionally, the government has exempted GST on the purchase of second-hand vehicles from an unregistered seller.

 Notably, the car services and warranties extended by car dealers are taxed under the GST regime.
 This tax regime emphasises more on the consumption state, which ensures growth and viability for the automobile industry.

 As per experts, mid-segment cars can witness an increase in car prices; while the small diesel car segment is expected to be most affected.
 Individuals can expect a sharp rise in prices of the same.
 Conversely, luxury cars or SUVs will extend lucrative offers and will make the prices of such brands a lot cheaper than they usually are.

-Based on one’s budget, financial planning and requirement, individuals should decide whether to purchase a car now or later.
-Additionally, they should make it a point to calculate GST on car, exemption limit and cess charge to estimate the cost involved with purchasing a particular car.
+Based on one’s budget, financial planning, and requirement, individuals should decide whether to purchase a car now or later.
+Additionally, they should make it a point to calculate GST on car, exemption limits, and cess charges to estimate the cost involved with purchasing a particular car.
 At the same time, they should make it a point to learn about the car insurance policy and maintenance charges to make an informed choice.